-A port number is required to connect to iDRAC, using which user can connect to iDRAC.
-This port number is the listening port on the Host OS.
-In other words, the OS listen for connections on this port which will be redirected to the corresponding iDRAC interface.
-This configuration of redirecting the connection to iDRAC is done by iDRAC Service Module.
-Any conflict in the port number should be resolved by the user with administrator privileges.
+This port number will be the listening port number on the Host OS.
+In other words, the OS shall listen for connections on this port which will be redirected to the corrosponding iDRAC interface.
+This configuration of redirecting the connection to iDRAC is done by iSM.
+Any conflict in this listen port number should be resolved by the administrator.

-After providing a valid listen port number; iDRAC Service Module creates a new In-Bound firewall rule (In windows refered as OS2iDRAC).
-The port number is added to the firewall rule in the Host OS.
+Upon adding a valid listen port number; iSM will create a new In-Bound firewall rule (In windows refered as OS2iDRAC).
+The listen port number will be added to the firewall rule in the Host OS.